What is the ENS Statelessness Index?

 The Statelessness Index is a comparative tool that assesses European countries’ law, policy and practice on the protection of stateless people and the prevention and reduction of statelessness, against international norms and good practice.
 It is a tool created for civil society, government, researchers, the media and other interested individuals.
 The Index was developed and is maintained by the European Network on Statelessness (ENS).

-By the end of February 2019, the Index will contain comparative data for 18 countries: Bulgaria, Cyprus, France, Germany, Hungary, Italy, Latvia, Macedonia, Malta, Moldova, Norway, The Netherlands, Poland, Serbia, Slovenia, Switzerland, United Kingdom, and Ukraine.
-More countries will be added in early 2020.
+By the end of March 2020, the Index will contain comparative data for 24 countries: Austria, Belgium, Bulgaria, Cyprus, Czech Republic, France, Germany, Greece, Hungary, Italy, Latvia, Macedonia, Malta, Moldova, Norway, The Netherlands, Poland, Serbia, Slovenia, Spain, Switzerland, United Kingdom, and Ukraine.
+More countries will be added in early 2021.

 Why a Statelessness Index?